The Bony Orbit

-The bony orbits (or eye sockets) are bilateral and symmetrical cavities in the head.
-They enclose the eyeball and its associated structures.
+The bony orbits (eye sockets) are paired, symmetrical cavities in the skull that house the eyeballs and their associated structures.

-In this article, we shall look at the borders, contents and clinical correlations of the bony orbit.
+In this article, we shall look at the anatomy of the bony orbit – its borders, contents, and clinical correlations.

 Borders and Anatomical Relations